|Bulletins Feature Girls Study Group Research|

 To meet the challenges posed by girls' delinquency, communities need to increase their knowledge of its nature and of effective strategies to address it.
 Training and technical assistance constitute one means to this end.

 OJJDP's National Training and Technical Assistance Center has developed the Girls' Delinquency & Crime Initiative, which is designed to be a "one-stop shop" for the juvenile justice practitioner seeking to increase his/her knowledge about the causes of girls' delinquency and crime and the evidence-based interventions designed to address the correlates of their offending.
 It is also the place where the juvenile justice practitioner can request specialized training and technical assistance on funding, assessing, designing, implementing or evaluating a gender-responsive program for girls."

 While our knowledge about what worksóand what does notóin preventing and intervening in delinquency has grown, we lack adequate information about evidence-based programs that effectively address girls' delinquency.

 One such program is Girl Scouts Beyond Bars.
 Instituted in 1992, through a partnership with the Office of Justice Programs' National Institute for Justice, the program, with funding from OJJDP, helps maintain and renew bonds between girls and their incarcerated mothers.
 A related effort, also funded by OJJDP, Girl Scouting in Detention Centers reaches girls who have been adjudicated, are wards of the court, or are court-referred delinquents.

 Many states have used funding under OJJDP's Formula Grants Program to support gender specific programming.

-To keep informed on girls' delinquency and other juvenile-justice related issues subscribe to OJJDP's bimonthly electronic newsletter OJJDP News @ a Glance and the JUVJUST listserv.
+To keep informed on girls at risk and other juvenile-justice related issues, subscribe to OJJDP's bimonthly electronic newsletter OJJDP News @ a Glance and the JUVJUST listserv.